San Lorenzo in Damaso: Interior

 The interior decoration was begun by commissions of the resident of the Palace, Cardinal Alessandro Farnese, in the late 16th century.
-Cavaliere d'Arpino painted the walls of the right counter-facade.
+Cavaliere d'Arpino painted the walls of the right counter-façade.
 The main altar hosts the painting of Saints and Coronation of St. Mary by Federico Zuccari.
 Below the altar are the relics of Pope Eutychian and Pope Damasus I. To the left of the altar is a copy of a statue of St. Hippolytus of Rome; the original is a restored antique statue in the Vatican Library.
 Tradition holds that St. Lawrence instigated the conversion of St. Hippolytus to the Catholic Faith.
 This copy was commissioned for the basilica by Cardinal Pietro Ottoboni.
 Vignola designed the portal.
 Immediately to the right of the entrance is the memorial to Alessandro Valtrini, a minister of Pope Urban VIII, that Gian Lorenzo Bernini designed in 1639.
 The second vestibule has statues of St. Francis Xavier and St. Charles Borromeo by Stefano Maderno.